|The Barnabas Ministry

 |A place of blessing and

 ||A place of slavery.
 A place

 people want to leave.
 Lives are embittered.

 |Benevolent leadership genuinely concerned about the welfare of those it leads.||Malevolent leadership

 concerned about control over those it leads.

 |Leadership concerned about

-||Leadership concerned about the
+||Leadership concerned about

 |Devotes the system to meet

-needs of the people.
+the needs of the people.

 |Leadership builds up the

 ||Leadership tears down the

 works for the good of all.

 established to control the people.
 "In" groups, rivalries,

 favoritism, rewards and punishments to ensure loyalty to

 the leadership and system.

 |Leadership is secure,

 ||Leadership is paranoid,

 afraid of outsiders and disloyal members.

-|Contributions made under
+|Contributions made willingly

 |The good of all is what

-||The system and one's
+||The system and one's position

-in it are what
+in it are what matters.

 |The system serves the people.

-||The people serve the
+||The people serve the system.

 |Leaders serve the people.

 ||Leaders control the people.

 |Hardships related to the task

 inflicted by the leadership

 |Negative aspects of system

-corrected for the good of the people.
+discussed and corrected for the good of the people.
 People

 these needs for the good of all.

-identify problems are viewed as a
+silenced.
+People who identify problems are viewed as a

 threat.
 They are marginalized, stigmatized and cast out of

 |Welcomes helpful changes.

-|Prayers of thanksgiving
+|Prayers of thanksgiving and

-||Prayers of anguish and
+||Prayers of anguish and pain.

 |God leads people to go there.

-||God leads people to leave there.
+||God leads people to leave

 Based upon my own experiences, I have made the following additional observations about unhealthy and abusive church situations:

 1. Institutional Pride: The system is never the problem.
 If something goes good, the system gets credit for it.
 But if something goes bad, the system is not at fault, but rather some individual gets blamed for it.
 If anyone identifies problems with the system, that person will be marginalized, put down and discredited.
 Nobody is good enough to criticize the system.
-The church may consider itself the best church or perhaps the One True Church, meaning no others are saved.
-However, when pressed about its own shortcomings, the group may reluctantly admit that "no church is perfect" and say it is "changing," but do substantive changes that would improve the health of the group ever take place?
+The church may consider itself the best church or perhaps the One True Church, meaning no others are even saved.
+When pressed about its own shortcomings, the group may reluctantly admit that "no church is perfect" and say it is "changing," but do substantive changes that would improve the health of the group ever take place?

 2. Exploitative: The system uses the people, often abusing them with harsh and demanding treatment.
 People serve the system and its agenda, not God (indeed, the agenda of the church is equated with God's agenda).
 Though deliberate efforts are made to make the group meetings appear "fired-up" or joyful, on the inside the people feel sad and trapped.